TomasHubelbauer/git-submodule-track-branch/README.md

   commit, it will not respect `--branch` and take you to the repository tree at that branch. :/

-- [x] Make a change in the submodule repository and verify pulling it in the main repository
+- [ ] Make a change in the submodule repository and verify pulling it in the main repository after adding submodule

   ```sh
   git submodule update --remote